2026 Premiers

 POETICA (Duration 60 min) is written for Steve Schick, percussion and voice, soloist, 4 percussion (and voice) and 3 strings: viola cello and double bass (strings are recorded and not live), and IRCAM.
 This piece is commissioned by Hellerau Dresden, where the premier will be on April 12th, 2024, by IRCAM and by Monday evening series in LA, and by Steven Schick and the Percussion de Strasbourg.
 Carlo Laurenzi is my collaborator at IRCAM.

-Fast Darkness III, the last installment in the series Fast Darkness, for flute, Clarinet, piano, and string trio.
-The piece was premiered in Ultima Festival Norway, by Temporum Ensemble and Kai Grinde Myrann conducting.
+Fast Darkness III for flute, Clarinet, piano, and string trio.
+The piece was premiered at Ultima Festival Norway, by Temporum Ensemble and Kai Grinde Myrann conducting.
+A commission of Temporum Ensemble for Ultima Festival, Oslo 2022.
+16’

-Seltene Erde alchimia communicationis (35’) for double bass with 4 recorded double basses, and 2 clarinets, Bassoon, saxophone(s), accordion, trumpet, 2 trombones Piano, Cembalo (on a sampler), 2 percussionists a string quartet and double bass.
-This is a commission of Zagreb Biennale, Warsaw Autumn and Wien Modern, and it will be premiered by Klangforum with Uli fussenegger on all contrabass voices and Johannes Kalitzke conducting.
+Seltene Erde alchimia communicationis (35’)for double bass with 4 recorded double basses, and 2 clarinets, Bassoon, saxophone(s), accordion, trumpet, 2 trombones Piano, Cembalo (on a sampler), 2 percussionists a string quartet and double bass.
+This is a commission of Zagreb Biennale, Warsaw Autumn and Wien Modern, and it will be premiered by Klangforum with Uli fussenegger on all contrabass voices and Johannes Kalitzke conducting.2026 Premiers

 In 2021 after much day dreaming and preparatory work, I started directly writing the triptych VENA.
 VENA is comprised of three full evening pieces, performed individually or in succession over 3 evenings.